-.
-Orna Ben-Naftali and Yuval Shany, International Law Between War and Peace, Ramot - Tel Aviv University (2006), p.
-140-141 [in Hebrew] (hereinafter: "International Law Between War and Peace").
-See also the advisory opinion of the International Court of Justice in The Hague concerning the legality of the Separation Fence (hereinafter: "Advisory Opinion of the ICJ): Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territories", advisory opinion of 9 July 2004, 43 I.L.M.
+- 7. HCJ 2690/09 Yesh Din Volunteers for Human Rights et al. v.
+Commander of IDF Forces in the West Bank, article 6 of the ruling (28 March 2010). - 8.
+Orna Ben-Naftali and Yuval Shany, International Law Between War and Peace, Ramot Tel Aviv University (2006), p.
+140-141 [in Hebrew] (hereinafter: International Law Between War and Peace).
+See also the advisory opinion of the International Court of Justice in The Hague concerning the legality of the Separation Fence (hereinafter: Advisory Opinion of the ICJ): Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territories, advisory opinion of 9 July 2004, 43 I.L.M.
 1009, para.
 95-101.
-See also: Declaration of the Conference of the Parties to the Fourth Geneva Convention (2001).
+See also: Declaration of the Conference of the Parties to the Fourth Geneva Convention (2001). - 9.

-.
 Israel asserted this position in several reports filed to United Nations Committees charged with the implementation of human rights covenants.
 See, for example: Implementation of the International Covenant on Economic, Social and Cultural Rights: Second Periodic Reports Submitted by States Parties under Articles 16 and 17 of the Covenant, Addendum: Israel, Economic and Social Council E/1990/6/Add.32 16 October 2001, para.
 5; also: Consideration of Reports Submitted by States Parties under Article 40 of the Covenant, Second Periodic Report, Addendum: Israel, Human Rights Committee CCPR/C/ISR/2001/2, 4 December 2001, para.
-8.
+8. - 10.

-.
 Al-Skeini v.
 United Kingdom, App.
 No. 55721/07, 53 Eur.
 H.R.
 Rep. 589 (2011).
-The rejection of Israel's position by the UN Committee on Economic Rights: Concluding Observations of the Committee on Economic, Social and Cultural Rights - Israel, 23 May 2003, Economic and Social Council, E/C.12/1/Add.90, para.
+The rejection of Israel's position by the UN Committee on Economic Rights: Concluding Observations of the Committee on Economic, Social and Cultural Rights Israel, 23 May 2003, Economic and Social Council, E/C.12/1/Add.90, para.
 15.

-application and the relation between the two legal branches - human rights law and humanitarian law.
-10 Among jurists, there are several approaches with regards to the desired relation between these two bodies of law, particularly in situations where there is a clash between the rules each one of them establishes.
-11
+Therefore, the gist of the current legal debate does not revolve around the question of the application of human rights laws in a situation of armed conflict or occupation, but rather around the question of the scope of their application and the relation between the two legal branches - human rights law and humanitarian law.11 Among jurists, there are several approaches with regards to the desired relation between these two bodies of law, particularly in situations where there is a clash between the rules each one of them establishes.
+12

-One approach is the Lex Specialis approach, which asserts that when there is a contradiction between a provision of human rights laws and a provision of humanitarian law, the latter always prevails, because it is more specific and particularly tailored to a situation of occupation or armed conflict.12
+One approach is the Lex Specialis approach, which asserts that when there is a contradiction between a provision of human rights laws and a provision of humanitarian law, the latter always prevails, because it is more specific and particularly tailored to a situation of occupation or armed conflict.13

-A second approach is the complementary approach, which views the two law systems as complementary and seeks to settle the contradictions between them by preferring the more suitable provision for a specific situation in question.13
+A second approach is the complementary approach, which views the two law systems as complementary and seeks to settle the contradictions between them by preferring the more suitable provision for a specific situation in question.14

 A third approach combines the first two approaches and offers a new interpretation for using the rule of Lex Specialis.
 According to this approach, the implementation of the Lex Specialis principle does not necessarily lead to preferring the humanitarian law over human rights laws in every situation, but rather to preferring the more specific provision for a given situation, whether enshrined in the provisions of humanitarian law or part of human rights laws.
-However, in addition to choosing the more specific provision, this approach asserts that the specific provision should be interpreted in the spirit of the other provision.
-14
+However, in addition to choosing the more

-10 .
-Noam Lubell, "Human Rights Obligations in Military Occupation," International Review of the Red Cross 94(885), p.
-317, 337 (2012) (hereinafter: Human Rights Obligations in Military Occupation); International Court of Justice, Armed Activities on the Territory of the Congo (Democratic Republic of the Congo v.
+^{11.} Noam Lubell, "Human Rights Obligations in Military Occupation," International Review of the Red Cross 94(885), p.
+317, 337 (2012) (hereinafter: "Human Rights Obligations in Military Occupation"); International Court of Justice, Armed Activities on the Territory of the Congo (Democratic Republic of the Congo v.
 Uganda), ICJ Reports (2005), para.
 216.